Dun Nosebridge

 Dun Nosebridge is an Iron Age fort southeast of Bridgend, Islay, Scotland.
 The fort is on the right bank of the River Laggan.

 The name's origin is probably a mixture of Scottish Gaelic and Old Norse: Dun in the former language means "fort" and knaus-borg in the latter means "fort on the crag".
 Another possibility is the Norse hnaus-bog meaning "turf fort".

+The site is a designated scheduled monument.